 Join me each month as I highlight my favourite NoMo—not mothers—books.
-Stories I’ve found where women are celebrated without being defined by their ability to reproduce.
+Stories I’ve found where women are celebrated without being defined by their parental status.

 SIGN UP TO THE NOMO NEWSLETTER TO BE THE FIRST TO HEAR ABOUT EACH NEW BOOK!

 THE NOMO BOOK CLUB BOOK FOR JANUARY IS...

 Confessions of a Forty-Something Fuck Up

 I’ve been holding on to this one for almost a year, and I’m so pleased to finally be sharing it with you!
 Confessions tells the story of Nell, a forty-something who finds her life turned upside down when her business (and relationship) goes bust and she has to move back to London from Los Angeles.

 Hilarious, wise and important for our community, I loved this book and hope you will too.

 NB: Because I read this book such a long time ago (before I had the website up and running!), I haven’t written a full review – but you can check out my Goodreads post here.

 It’s that time of year again when everything is covered in a sprinkle of glitter and this book is no exception.
 It’s a sweet, easy Christmas read that I hope will bring a little joy to the dark evenings.